dcsaorg/DCSA-EBL-Envelope/README.md

 ### Signatures
 The signatures used in the transfer of the B/L across platforms have the following characteristics: for the request message:
-* signature covers the eblEnvelope json structure
+* signature covers the endorsementChainEntry json structure
 * signature is created using the private key of the sending platform
 * the signature is transfered as a JWS (Json Web Signature as described in [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515)) in the **_signature_** field
 * the JWS is transfered in the compact serialization format (as described in [Section 7 of RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515#section-7.1))